jethrokuan/z/README.md

 **z** is a fish port of [z](http://github.com/rupa/z).

-Upon installation, z begins tracking the directories you visit.
-With a combination of frequency and recency statistics, it is able to jump you to the correct directory from any directory.
+**z** tracks the directories you visit.
+With a combination of frequency and recency, it enables you to jump to the directory in mind.

-A _pure-fish_ port means it is _fast_ and _fish-friendly_, with tab directory-completions and lazy loading.
-It also comes with the greater flexibility and additional functionality.
+A _pure-fish_ port means it is _fast_ and _fish-friendly_, with tab-completions and lazy-loading.
+Top that off with greater customizability and a small amount of added functionality.

 ## Install
+> Note: fish version >2.2.0 is required.

+### fish >=2.3.0
 With [fisherman]

 ```
 fisher z
 ```

-## Notes

-`z` was built for the latest fish, but at least 2.2.0 is required.
+### fish <2.3.0
 If you can't upgrade your build, append the following code to your `~/.config/fish/config.fish`.

 ```fish
 for file in ~/.config/fish/conf.d/*.fish